lundjrl/Py-audio/README.md

 # cli-audio

 This is an incredibly simplistic CLI audio player.
 The purpose is not to be a complete solution, but a starter project for students to enhance.
-Written for a CIS 343 class at GVSU.
+Written for a CIS 343 (Structures of Programming languages) class at GVSU.

 Note that in its current state it only plays .wav files.